leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 **How do you want to store it and in which format?**

-Maybe you have guessed it, but we have stored our data into a database.
+Maybe you have guessed it, but we have stored our data into a **database**.
 There are other formats that come by very often such as excel and csv.

 I believe that databases are really good for capturing relationship in comparison with excel and csv.
 On top of that databases